 4. Maintain a Healthy Weight

-“To keep to a healthy weight, try to avoid thinking of yourself as being on a diet, because most diets that are too restrictive are destined to fail in the long run,” says Dr Wendy.
-“Instead, think more about healthy eating.
-For example, eat more fruit, vegetables and grains to fill you up, and try to eat less sugar.
+Try to avoid thinking of yourself as being on a diet, because most diets that are too restrictive are destined to fail in the long run.
+Eat more fruit, vegetables and grains to fill you up, and try to eat less sugar.
 Colourful fruit and veg can be a treat meal on a summery day, and can also have antioxidant and anti-inflammatory properties.
 Feeling bloated is never fun, but it can be especially uncomfortable when you’re also hot.
 Try eating water-rich fruits, tasty salads and light, nutrient-rich meals to make sure you feel healthy and energised in the heat.